-Adjoining, what appears to be a later extension to the hotel is in fact Knotsford Lodge which was once a separate boarding house (ref 15).
+Adjoining, what appears to be a later extension to the hotel is in fact Knotsford Lodge (see below) which was once a separate boarding house (ref 15).
 In 1851 Catherine Dickens, wife of the author Charles Dickens, was staying at Knotsford Lodge with her sister Georgina Hogarth, and Dickens himself wrote a letter from there dated 20th March 1851.
 In 1881 we believe Henrietta Baden Powell was in residence at Knotsford Lodge with her daughter Agnes Baden Powell, the mother and sister of Robert Baden Powell who founded the Scouting movement.
 Agnes was instrumental in the formation of the Girl Guides.

 Built on is a modern and rather plain extension to the Abbey Hotel with access to a large car park at the rear, probably sited on the ornamental gardens of Knotsford Lodge.